Melkor333/milkOS/README.md

 - TODO: Add [Nix GUI](https://github.com/nix-gui/nix-gui) as alternative to npkg
 - Install instructions with encryption and safe hibernation (TODO: Make a feature out of this instead of 'requiring it')
 - Full KeepassXC integration as secret service/keyring and Browser Integration
-- with `grantos.laptop.enable = true;`: Brightness, Touchpad, USB-C Docking Station
+- with `milk.laptop.enable = true;`: Brightness, Touchpad, USB-C Docking Station
-- with `grantos.yubikey.enable = true;`: all tools required to use and configure a yubikey
+- with `milk.yubikey.enable = true;`: all tools required to use and configure a yubikey
 - Installation documentation includes BTRFS filesystem plus disk encryption.
 Allows for Snapshots, COW, etc. (TODO: Add
 - A lot of CLI Tools
-- with `grantos.fancyPkgs.enable = true;`: some very fancy CLI Tools
+- with `milk.fancyPkgs.enable = true;`: some very fancy CLI Tools
-- with `grantos.desktopPkgs.enable = true;`: Basic Desktop tools like Browser, Mail Client, Office Suite, etc.
+- with `milk.desktopPkgs.enable = true;`: Basic Desktop tools like Browser, Mail Client, Office Suite, etc.
-- with `grantos.vm.enable = true;`: Everything required to run this inside a KVM/Libvirt VM
+- with `milk.vm.enable = true;`: Everything required to run this inside a KVM/Libvirt VM
 - TODO: The way too fancy [nixos-boot](https://github.com/Melkor333/nixos-boot) loader which takes too much ressources on a small boot... (and is built really ugly!)

-# Idea

-The idea of this repo is to allow a very easy and quick basic desktop setup including various sources which are rather tedious to include and manage.

 # Usage